 Having taken all Twelve Steps themselves, our sponsors have recovered from the illness of drug addiction.
 They are no longer prey to the insane thinking that precedes using drugs.
 Their task is to show us how to follow the programme in order to obtain the same result.

 We learn from our sponsors how to live drug-free and enjoy sane, rewarding, happy lives.
 They have been where we have been: they too were once powerless over drugs.
 They can identify with our obsession and compulsion to use drugs regardless of the consequences.

 Our sponsors take us through the Steps using the instructions given in the Big Book.
 By following their guidance, we are able to experience for ourselves the miracle of recovery from drug addiction.

 Sponsorship is available at our meetings.
-A DAA member will, if you ask them too, consider it a privilege to sponsor you.
+A DAA member will, if you ask them to, consider it a privilege to sponsor you.
 If a member isn't able to sponsor you at the moment, they'll be happy to introduce you to somebody who can.
-Alternatively, call our Helpline and we will help you and a sponsor.
+Alternatively, call our Helpline and we will help you find a sponsor.